hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 a higher value so that more events can be processed in parallel.

-Multiple components share the same event queues, so if there are 2 topics A,B then it could be that for certain messages they share the same queue(s) and therefor thread.
+Multiple components share the same event queues, so if there are 2 topics A,B then it could be that for certain messages they share the same queue(s) and therefor event-thread.
 If there are a lot of pending messages produced by A, then B needs to wait.
 Also when processing a message from A takes a lot of time and the event thread is used for that, B will suffer from this.
 That is why it is better to offload processing to a dedicate thread(pool) so that systems are better isolated.